andraztori/marrakesh/architecture.md

 ### New Bidding Strategies
 - Implement `CampaignBidder` trait with new bid calculation methods
 - Add the new bidder to `CampaignType` enum and `Campaigns::add()` method
-- Examples: All campaigns use `CampaignGeneral` with different `CampaignBidder` implementations
+- Examples: All campaigns use `CampaignSimple` (or `CampaignDouble` for dual-target campaigns) with different `CampaignBidder` implementations

 ### New Pricing Models
 - Implement `SellerCharger` trait with new pricing logic